-A small, loosely branched shrub of rounded outline, 6-8 ft. high and equally as wide, with thick, leathery, gray-green to russet-green foliage.
+A small, loosely branched shrub of rounded outline, usually 4-8 ft. high and equally as wide, with thick, leathery, gray-green to russet-green foliage.
 Small, inconspicuous, yellow flowers are followed by yellowish-red, oval-shaped fruits.
 The orange-dotted white bark give the branches a rusty appearance.
 Branches opposite; young twigs brownish, scaly.

 Deer and Elk consume the foliage of this shrub, while Grizzly and Black Bears consume the berries.

 Leaf Retention: Deciduous

 Size Notes: Up to about 10 feet tall, often shorter.

 Bloom InformationBloom Color: Yellow

 Bloom Time: Apr , May , Jun , Jul